atxmemo/zebra-api/README.md

 This is a Ruby on Rails app that provides a REST API for Bowling games.

-A game is considered complete once all frames have been scored, until then, a game is considered active.

 [Here](http://bowling.about.com/od/rulesofthegame/a/bowlingscoring.htm) is some information on bowling scoring for reference.

 An instance of this application has been deployed here using the [Heroku](https://www.heroku.com/platform) cloud platform with Swagger UI functionality.